invenhost/inventree-rapidoc/README.md

 **The server will restart if you enable the plugin**

 3. Configure
 There are no configuration options for this plugin.
-Your server needs to have URL mixins enabled.
+Your server needs to have `URL` and `App` mixins enabled.

 ## License
 This project is licensed under the MIT license.